 Ibri independent power project (IPP) is a 1,509MW gas-fired power plant being developed in the Ad-Dhahirah region of northern Oman.
-The project will use combined-cycle gas turbine (CCGT) technology to produce electricity for transmission and distribution to the Main Interconnected System (MIS) grid.
+The project will use a combined-cycle gas turbine (CCGT) technology to produce electricity for transmission and distribution to the Main Interconnected System (MIS) grid.

 Estimated to cost $660m, the project is owned by the Oman Power and Water Procurement Company SAOC (OPWP).

 Construction of the IPP project began in August 2016 with the start of civil works.
-The project is scheduled to initially deliver a power of 940MW from April to October 2018, and generate full capacity of 1,509MW from April 2019.
+The project is scheduled to initially deliver a power of 940MW from April to October 2018, and generate a full capacity of 1,509MW from April 2019.

 The Ibri project is part of two IPPs proposed by the OPWP to generate a combined capacity of 3,219MW.
-The other project proposed is the 1,710MW Sohar 3.
+The other project proposed is 1,710MW Sohar 3.

 Ad-Dhahirah Generating Company, a consortium formed by Mitsui (50.1%), ACWA Power (44.9%), and Dhofar International Development and Investment Holding SAOG (DIDIC) (5%), was awarded the build-own-operate (BOO) contract to develop the two projects.